willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I can't hear any sound in my headset, or sound is playing through my computer

 If your immersive headset doesn’t include built-in headphones, you’ll need to connect headphones to the audio jack on the headset.
-(The jack is often located just behind or under the headset visor or lenses; check with your headset manufacturer if you have trouble finding it.)
+The jack is often located just behind or under the headset visor or lenses.
+Check with your headset manufacturer if you can't find it.

 Some audio headsets have physical buttons to control the volume.
 If audio isn't working, check to see whether the volume is turned down or muted.